 b.
 Allows comparing and benchmarking across various types of real property assets.

 c.
 Gives decision-makers the accurate, reliable data needed to make asset management decisions, including disposing of unneeded federal properties.

 The Federal Real Property Profile (FRPP) is the Federal government’s inventory system that contains data on all real property assets within and outside the United States, including improvements on federal land.

-You should direct all new user ID requests by entering the application at the Real Property Profile Website and clicking on "need a user ID?"
-Approval for new accounts and the level of access is granted by an agency administrator within each federal agency.
-Each agency may see its data, and only its data.
+You should direct all new user ID requests by sending a request to Real Property Profile Website.
+Approval for new accounts and the level of access is granted by an agency administrator within each federal agency that reports data to the FRPP.

 The Federal Real Property Report, issued by the Federal Real Property Council (FRPC) and GSA, provides a summary of data from FRPP.
 You can access the annual report online from the GSA Real Property website.

-In 2013, the government's portfolio of building assets totaled approximately 2.8 billion square feet of space.
-In all, the government had a total of 275,000 building assets with a total operating cost of $21.5 billion..
+In 2015, the government's portfolio of building assets totaled approximately 2.8 billion square feet of space.
+In all, the government had a just over 273,000 building assets with a total operating cost of $18.7 billion.